hrr47-sdc8-webber/brennan-proxy/README.md

 ```sh
 npm start
 ```
 All services must be running individually in order for the full page to render.
+Otherwise, this is a fairly simple proxy page that renders all Re:View modules.
+In order to access a particular product ID, direct the browser to /:id.
+All services have been optimized for 10M primary records, so any id between 1 and 10000000 will work.
+Happy viewing!